 - Martin Fowler – well-known author on subjects like software design and refactoring

-- Andrew Hunt – partner at the “Pragmatic Programmer” publishing house which produced lots of useful books for programmers and co-initiator of the Software Craftsmanship movement
+- Andrew Hunt – partner at the “Pragmatic Programmer” publishing house which produced lots of useful books for programmers and co-initiator of the Software Craft movement

 - Ron Jeffries – consultant and programmer with a rich experience in Extreme Programming

 - Jon Kern – OOP evangelist, starting from C++ and continuing with Java

 - Brian Marick – tester and programmer, specialized in functional languages